rocrisp/kubetruth/readme.md

       runAsUser: 1000740000
 ````

-To fix this, without having to change the container's permission, we can add scc policy for the serviceaccount.
+To fix this without making changes to the container's permission, we cadd scc policy for the serviceaccount.

 1. Find out pod's ServiceAccountName